nodejs/node/doc/api/stream.md

 ```

 While it is important for all Node.js users to understand how streams works,
-the `stream` module itself is most useful for developer's that are creating new
+the `stream` module itself is most useful for developers that are creating new
 types of stream instances.
 Developer's who are primarily *consuming* stream
 objects will rarely (if ever) have need to use the `stream` module directly.